aztfmod/rovergo/docs/user-guide.md

 ### Ad-hoc mode switches

 - `--source` The source landingzone repo location
-- `--launchpad` Run deployment in launchpad mode, *only* run this with a valid launchpad config and with lebel set to "level0"
+- `--launchpad` Run deployment in launchpad mode, *only* run this with a valid launchpad config and with level set to "level0"
 - `--environment` Set the CAF environment, **defaults to "sandpit"**
 - `--statename` Set the state name used for naming tfstate files, **defaults to "caf_solution" or "caf_launchpad"** depending if --launchpad is set
 - `--target-sub` Subscription ID to deploy resources into, defaults to current set on Azure CLI
 - `--state-sub` Subscription ID where state (i.e. the launchpad) is held, defaults to current set on Azure CLI
 - `--workspace` Workspace is used to name the containers used for state, **defaults to "tfstate"**

 # Custom Actions